 Where will I stay in Philadelphia?
 We would go broke on hotels.
 Answer: the Ronald McDonald House.
 Some of you might cringe at the name, how can one equate a nice place to stay with America’s fast food chain?

-The two McD Houses that I ended up staying in both felt like home-away-from homes.
-These places are run by people with giant hearts and the volunteers are incredibal.
+The two McD Houses that I ended up staying in both felt like home-away-from-homes.
+These places are run by people with giant hearts and the volunteers are incredible.
 Local volunteers brought dinners to the Houses most evenings, and let me tell you, good food is key to a keeping a pregnant woman happy ;).

 The kitchen was huge, and the counters were constantly stocked with baked treats and goodies, AKA” the carb table”.
 We weren’t allowed to have food in our rooms, but I kept a secret stash – I was constantly hungry and ate like a 300lb man.